WELCOME to Powers Museum

 Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965, part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.
 Other small digital exhibits can be found here.

-Digital Collection Website (Phase One of 3 Year Project)
+Digital Collection Website (currently in Phase Two of 3 year project)

 Museum Shop On Site